How to Put out a Kitchen Fire: 3 Manual and Automatic Methods

 In either case, it's crucial that anyone who may be in the kitchen at the time knows how to operate the system manually to put out the fire before it spreads.

-In most cases, the system can be manually activated by operating the manual pull station.
-Again, it is vital that staff and residents are familiar with the system so that they can activate it in the event of an emergency.
+In most cases, this may be little more than pulling a lever, but it's vital that staff and residents are familiar with the system so that they can activate it in an emergency.

-It may mean the difference between stopping a fire from spreading and a critical burn injury or even death.
+It may mean the difference between stopping a fire from spreading and a critical burn injury.

 How to Put out a Fire with a K Class Fire Extinguisher

-Kitchen fire suppression systems are excellent if the fire starts within the area of coverage.
+Kitchen fire suppression systems are excellent if the fire starts with food cooking on the stove.
 Anywhere else in the kitchen and they'll be of less use.

 All fire extinguishers are not created equal.
 It's important you have the right type of for the intended job.